-We are the borrower under a loan arrangement with The Mann Group, which is our largest stockholder and of which Mr. Mann is the sole member and manager.
+We are the borrower under a loan arrangement with The Mann Group, which is one of our principal stockholders and of which Mr. Mann was the sole member and manager.
 Outstanding principal amounts bear interest at a fixed rate of 5.84%, are due and payable quarterly in arrears on the first day of each calendar quarter for the preceding quarter, or at such other time as the Company and The Mann Group mutually agree.
 All or any portion of accrued and unpaid interest that becomes due and payable may be paid-in-kind and capitalized as additional borrowings at any time upon agreement of the parties.

-Since January 1, 2014, the largest outstanding principal amount under the Loan Arrangement was \$49,520,906.
-As of March 31, 2015, the outstanding principal amount under the Loan Arrangement was \$49,520,906.
+Since January 1, 2016, the largest outstanding principal amount under the Loan Arrangement was \$49,520,906.
+As of March 31, 2017, the outstanding principal amount under the Loan Arrangement was \$49,520,906.

-Since January 1, 2014, the Company has not repaid any of outstanding principal under the Loan Arrangement or the accrued interest.
+Since January 1, 2016, we have not repaid any of outstanding principal under the Loan Arrangement or the accrued interest.

-For additional details regarding the terms of the Loan Arrangement, please refer to Note 7 to our consolidated financial statements contained in our Annual Report on Form 10-K for the year ended December 31, 2014, as filed with the SEC on March 2, 2015.
+For additional details regarding the terms of the Loan Arrangement, please refer to Note 7 to our consolidated financial statements contained in our Annual Report on Form 10-K for the year ended December 31, 2016, as filed with the SEC on March 16, 2017.